The Texas-EU Business Summit | 2015

 Funding provided by a grant from the Delegation of the European Union to the United States

 In its 4th year, the Texas-EU Business Summit is the premier event for Texas businesses, entrepreneurs and economic development professionals seeking to expand their footprint in Europe.

 This year’s summit has been expanded to include two days.

-The 2014 Texas-EU Business Summit provided Texas businesses, entrepeneurs, policymakers and economic development professionals with an overview of trade and expansion business opportunities in Europe as well as information and connections to make the most of those opportunities.
+Day one, April 22, 2015 will provide Texas businesses, entrepreneurs, policymakers and economic development professionals with an overview of trade and expansion business opportunities in Europe as well as information and connections to make the most of those opportunities.
 For additional program topics and information see agenda.

-Texas is the largest exporting state to the EU.
-The summit builds on that footprint, focusing on promoting and building the international trade capacity of Texas businesses and economic development organizations while creating greater awareness regarding the benefits of exporting.
+Texas is already the largest exporting state to the EU.
+The summit builds on that footprint, focusing on promoting the international trade capacity of Texas businesses and economic development organizations while creating greater awareness regarding the benefits of exporting.

 Texas-European Union quick facts: